Watch Finishings and Decorative Techniques

 Blued Steel

-When applying heat to steel at a specific temperature, the metal hardens, and the resulting blue color is an oxide layer on the steel.
-Different temperatures will create different shades of blue.
+When heated to a specific temperature, steel hardens, forming an oxide layer that turns blue.
+Different temperatures create different shades of blue.
 The most common use is blued hands on the dial.

 Brushing

-Brushing or graining is a finishing technique where the metal surface is scratched delicately.
+Brushing or graining is a finishing technique in which the metal surface is delicately scratched.
 Spinning brushed wheels are used to achieve a brushed look with many fine-scored lines.

 Champlevé Enameling

-In this enameling technique, the base is engraved with a pattern that serves as partitions that are then filled by the enameler.
+In this enameling technique, the base is engraved with a pattern that serves as partitions, which the enameler then fills.

 Cloisonné Enameling